Romulo-Moraes/Assembly-Toolkit/15. Callbacks/README.md

 # 15. Callbacks
-There's the possibility of callbacks, even being in the low-level.
+Callbacks are procedures that are provided as arguments to another procedure There's the possibility of callbacks, even being in the low-level.
 We can move the address of a symbol from the .text to a register and then call it any time we want to, or do anything with it, like store this address on the stack or in any other memory segment.
 Here's a example of callbacks, this source code is also available inside the directory ./Callbacks.
 ```asm
 segment .text